mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

     >>> from pwv_kpno.package_settings import settings
     >>> settings.data_cuts['CTIO']['Date'].append([timestamp_start, timestamp_start])

-.. note:: A full worked out example on how to choose and visualize your chosen data cuts
+.. note:: A fully worked out example on how to choose and visualize your chosen data cuts
     is available in the `Examples <../../examples/html/data_cuts.html>`_ section.